fpllcr/dimple/README.md

 # dimple

-Dimple is an application made with Flutter which allows the user to performance 3 different calculations:
+Dimple is an application made with Flutter which allows the user to perform calculations related to discounts.

+My aim is to create a simple user interface composed by 3 view tabs:

   -Final price of a product after a discount.
   -Discount applied from the original and final prices data.